Below are the College’s responses to our most frequently asked questions.

 How many music ensembles are there?

-The College has over 20 music ensembles, with the aim of catering to students of all ability levels: from absolute beginners to advanced performers.
+The College has 18 music ensembles, with the aim of catering to students of all ability levels: from absolute beginners to advanced performers.
 Virtually all instruments are included in the program – brass, woodwind, percussion, strings, piano and voice.

 What sporting opportunities are available?